 Sonia Kennebeck is an independent documentary filmmaker and investigative journalist with more than 15 years of directing and producing experience.
 She has directed eight television documentaries and more than 50 investigative reports.
 Most recently, she completed her first feature-length documentary, National Bird, a film about the U.S. drone war which was executive produced by Wim Wenders and Errol Morris and premiered in the prestigious Specials Section of the Berlin Film Festival 2016 and was also selected for Tribeca, Sheffield and IDFA, among many other festivals.
 National Bird will open in theaters in the U.S. and Europe in November and will be broadcast on PBS in spring 2017.
 Filmmaker Magazine selected Sonia Kennebeck as one of the 25 New Faces of Independent Film 2016.
 Sonia Kennebeck received a Master’s degree in International Affairs from American University in Washington, D.C.
 She was born in Malacca, Malaysia and lives in New York.

 Ines Hofmann Kanna

-Ines Hofmann Kanna has worked as a television producer and director in the United States for the past 20 years.
+Ines Hofmann Kanna has been a television producer and director for the past twenty years.
 She began her career at Boston’s PBS station, WGBH, where she worked for ten years, most notably on the hit series Antiques Roadshow.
-She has also worked as Supervising Producer for ITVS, the Independent Television Service, guiding more than 30 filmmakers from production to broadcast, and acted as Series Producer on two ITVS documentary series, Global Voices and Women Of The World.
-She now focuses on making social-issue documentaries with independent filmmakers from around the world.
+She has also served as Supervising Producer for ITVS, the Independent Television Service, guiding more than thirty filmmakers from production to broadcast, and was the Series Producer on two ITVS documentary series, Global Voices and Women Of The World.
+She now focuses on making social-issue documentaries with independent filmmakers.
 Ines Hofmann Kanna has a Master’s degree in Mass Communication from Emerson College in Boston, Massachusetts.
 She was born and raised in East Germany.